-3.4 Identification and Authentication for Certificate Revocation Request
+3.4 Identification and Authentication

 The PublicCA or RA must perform authentication of the certificate revocation application to verify that the applicant has the right to submit the certificate revocation.
 The authentication procedure for certificate revocation applications is the same as the regulations in section 3.2.